SimplyWine/bookkeep-api/source/index.html.md

 A deposit is the same as a settlement or a payout.
 We use those words interchangably.
 </aside>

 A deposit is an accounting posting that needs to match to the bank account.
+The `bank_deposit` field in `post_raw_data` is the amount that will hit the bank account.
+There can be other fees lines and of course also the gross amount which we calculate for the `balance_reduction`.